SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +30

 *Might not be possible without special equipment or abilities.
-When attempting to track someone, the base diﬃculty is 10 or the target’s sneak roll, if the target is actively trying to hide her trail.
+When attempting to track someone, the base difficulty is 10 or the target’s sneak roll, if the target is actively trying to hide her trail.
 Characters can also use search to shadow a target.
 Condition